Create training samples

 The last step before training the model is exporting your training samples to the correct format, as image chips.

-- In the Geoprocessing pane, search for and open the Export Training Data for Deep Learning tool.
+- In the Image Classification pane, click the Export Training Data tab.

-- In the Export Training Data for Deep Learning tool, enter the following parameters:
+- On the Export Training Data tab, enter the following parameters:

-- For Output Folder, browse to the CoconutHealth folder, create a folder called ImageChips, and click OK.
+- For Output Folder, browse to the CoconutHealth project folder and create a new folder named ImageChips.

 - For Image Format, choose JPEG format.